 GitHub was founded in 2008.
 Git, the open source protocol on which it was built, had been around since 2005.
 But until GitHub came along and provided a significantly easier user interface for interacting with Git, it hadn’t done all that much to supplant tools like Subversion and Mercurial as leading source control tools.
 But GitHub’s UI made collaboration much easier than it had been in the past, and software developers quickly grew to love the platform and it’s Octocat mascot.
 By 2009, there were over 46,000 public Git repos hosted on GitHub.

-As you know, we at Blue Canvas believe that Salesforce developers should use Git.
+We strongly believe that Salesforce developers should use Git.
 It’s a great tool for collaborating and solves a lot of the existing problems with the Salesforce platform.
 Git will help you gracefully resolve merge conflicts so that you don’t clobber your colleagues code.
 GitHub has a nice user interface that makes using Git easier.

 With GitHub you can visualize code changes and collaborate with other developers.
 GitHub Issues allow you track work tickets and talk to your team about them.
 We’ve talked to quite a few Salesforce devs who want to use GitHub Issues for keeping track of their open work.
 The UI also makes it easy to comment on lines of code and visualize commit history over time.
 All of this can be pretty useful.
 Salesforce teams may also want their metadata tracked in GitHub because they track code from other projects there.